microchip-pic-avr-examples/avr128da48-cnano-ws2812-mplab-mcc/README.md

 |PA6 (SPI0 SCK)    | Digital Output  |
 |PA7 (SPI0 SS)     | Digital Output  |

 **Note:** Only PA3 (LUT0 OUT) will be used to transmit data to the WS2812 LED.
-The rest of the pins are routed outside for visualization of intermediary signals.
+The rest of the pins are routed outside for intermediary signals visualization.

 ## Demo

 The output waveforms are shown in the figure below.
-SPI MOSI is the data sent through SPI and the LUT0 OUT is the translated message, intelligible by WS2812 LED.
+SPI MOSI is the data sent through SPI, and the LUT0 OUT is the translated message, intelligible by WS2812 LED.

 <br><img src="images/waveforms.png" width="800">

-The light game is created on a LED strip which allows control of LEDs in groups of 3.
+The light game is created on a LED strip which allows control of LEDs in groups of three.
 The LED groups are lit from one end to another continuously.

 <br><img src="images/Demo.gif" width="500">